Frequently Asked Questions

 Why do you produce custom prints if you have a printing service?

 Custom prints are produced by files I generate specific to the paper type and size of the requested print.
+The custom print is a piece of art.
 They are produced from a larger file size and greater colour space than the online printing service, resulting in greater tonal range and sharpness.
-Each print is individually produced and examined by me.
+Each custom print is individually produced and examined by me.
 It allows me to keep personal control of the process through to the final output.
 A single custom print tastefully displayed or a beautiful book of images is worth far more to you, your family or your business than thousands of ‘buried’ digital files.
 I am excited when I see some of my work on the monitor after a final edit.
 I am ecstatic when I see the custom print displayed.
+The online printing service simply allows me an outlet for an economical delivery of prints by a Canadian printing service, currently Pikto.

 What can I do if some file sizes are not large enough for the size of print I select from a gallery?